Out of the Cold

 support fair trade practices

-Each year ESG’s Outreach committee hosts a Fair Trade Fair, prior to the Christmas season, in support of workers around the world who are trying to create better lives for themselves and their families.
+Each year we host a Fair Trade Fair, prior to the Christmas season, in support of workers around the world who are trying to create better lives for themselves and their families.
 This is a wonderful opportunity to shop for unique gifts made by artisans from Cambodia, Nepal, Palestine, Rwanda, Northern Thailand, Haiti and more who are working to better their own lives and those of their families.
 Support fair trade by including some of these exotic, practical, and fun items in your holiday giving.
-Our next Fair Trade Fair will take place on Sunday, November 26, 2017.
+Our next Fair Trade Fair will take place on Sunday, November 25, 2018.

-ESG serves Fair Trade coffee each Sunday after the service, during our time of fellowship.
+ESG serves Fair Trade coffee and tea each Sunday after church.

 In 2010, ESG formed a Compassionate Justice group to learn about the changes in direction and legislation to Canada’s Criminal Code being proposed by the federal government.
 Since then we have run a Speakers Series, A Justice System for a Just Society.
 Speakers have offered reflections on the consequences these changes have on Canada’s social values, and a consideration of ways to re-establish an effective and humane justice system in the future.